philip-kwaning/Customer_Churn/README.md

    - Thorough investigation to understand the root causes of customer churn must be done.
 This may involve surveys, interviews with departing customers, and an in-depth analysis of customer service data.

 7. **Implementation of Retention Strategies:**
-    -  Based on the insights gained from the analysis retention strategies must be developed and implemented.
+    -  Based on the insights gained from the analysis, retention strategies must be developed and implemented.
 This may include personalized communication, enhanced customer experience initiatives, and tailored incentives.

 ## Dependencies: